DannySom/Configuring-Active-directory/README.md

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/2a70dc62-ac11-44d6-8d01-24f365918625" />
 </p>
 <p>
-Now I'm going to setup Remote Desktop for non-administrative users on Client-1.
-This is to allow regular domain users (not just admins) to remotely log into Client-1.</p>
+Now I'm going to setup Remote Desktop for non-administrative users on Client-1. </p>
+This is because I want to allow regular domain users (not just admins) to remotely log into Client-1.</p>
-  This is to simulate a real-world IT environment where employees need remote access to their workstations and to allow for testing of user logins and remote support scenarios. </p> So if a client needs remote support, this will allow admins to remote into their workstation to provide easier technical support and troubleshooting instead of telling the user where to go. </p>
+  This is to simulate a real-world IT environment where employees will need remote access to their workstations and to allow for testing of user logins and remote support scenarios. </p> So if a client needs remote technical support,  instead of telling the user what to click and where to go, this will allow admins to remote into their workstation to provide easier technical support and troubleshooting. </p>
 </p>
 <br />